 With the goal of getting rail into mainstream, Lisa supports engagement and networking between industry leaders, railway associations and communities.
 She seeks to encourage students and professionals to bring new ideas to the table and pursue careers in rail, which will hire 15,000 new employees within the next five years.
 “I’m breaking tradition because the rail industry likes to stay within their bubble,” she states.
 “But the fact is we cannot meet the challenges facing the Canadian transportation sector unless we branch out and see things differently; it’s our economy.
 We need to invite new players , talent and innovation.”

 As a firm believer in peer mentorship and networking, Lisa joined TEC with a desire to connect with other business leaders.
-“In this world you find people tell you what you want to hear.
+“In this world, you find people tell you what you want to hear.
 It’s hard to find people in the world who will tell you the hard truth you need to run your business,” Lisa explains.
-“TEC provides this support; not only do they tell you the truth however TEC Members say it from their experience of being in similar situations.”
+“TEC provides this support.
+Not only do they tell you the truth, but TEC Members say it from their experience of being in similar situations.”
 Lisa notes that both her and her company have gained from her improved decision making skills and ability to find effective solutions for challenging situations.
 “TEC is helping me tremendously in fast-tracking business analysis and decisions, while giving me the tools to improve what I do,” Lisa explains.
-“Because of TEC I’m now dealing with issues quicker and with greater depth and integrity.”
+“Because of TEC, I’m now dealing with issues quicker and with greater depth and integrity.”

 2015 YWCA Women of Distinction Awards – Entrepreneurship finalist